Challah – Shabbat Bread

 Instructions

-- Dissolve the yeast in a large bowl with warm water (not boiling!).
-Let it rest for a few minutes to reactivate the yeast, particularly if you use dry granular yeast.
+- Dissolve the yeast in a large bowl with warm water (not boiling!) and let it rest a few minutes to activate the yeast,2 packets active dry yeast, 4 cups warm water

-- When the dough becomes compact and no longer sticks to your hands, knead it well on a floured surface for ten minutes, then transfer it to a lightly greased bowl and let it rise for at least one hour (even two, if you wish) covered with a damp cloth until it doubles.
+- When the dough comes together and no longer sticks to your hands, knead it well on a floured surface for ten minutes (the longer the better), then transfer it to a lightly greased bowl and let it rise for at least one hour (even two, if you have time) covered with a damp towel, until it doubles in volume.

 - Once the mixture is well leavened, shape it (and if you do the hafrashat – I am talking to Jewish readers! – remember to take the part of dough required!).
 A simple braid with three rolls, like braided hair, is easily accomplished, looks great, and with this mixture if you can make 8.